Most recently updated on May 7, 2023

 The Fort Worth and Rio Grande Railway arrived in 1903 with the Gulf, Colorado and Santa Fe Railroad coming through in 1912.

 The town is known for its world championship goat barbecue cookoff held during Labor Day weekend.
-The 2021 event is scheduled from September 3 to September 25.
+The 2021 event was held from September 3 to September 5.
 More than 13,000 people from all over Texas attend the event in a typical year.

 You can make good time as you continue south on Highway 87 in the midst of Texas Hill country.

 This region of the state features the rugged limestone hills that separate the coastal plains from the Edwards Plateau.
 It’s known for ranching and farming but also has a tourism component due to its available hunting, fishing and camping.